-Our Representatives are paid a salary with the opportunity to receive a discretionary bonus, which creates conflicts between you, us and your Representative.
-We base these discretionary bonuses (or individual variable pay decisions) on the Representative's personal performance measured against established key performance indicators and objectives [1].
+Your Representative (Wealth Relationship Manager) is paid a salary with the opportunity to receive a discretionary variable pay, which creates conflicts between you, us and your Representative.
+We base discretionary variable pay (or individual variable pay decisions) on the Representative's personal performance measured against established key performance indicators and objectives.

 When measuring your Representative's overall performance and ability to meet objectives, we consider factors like gathering assets and income for HSBC Securities so your Representative has incentives to recommend that you invest assets with us and purchase investments.
+This also includes deposits and lending products (such as checking, savings, CDs, credit cards and mortgages).
+Please refer to the Compensation from Other Affiliates for Services Offering Securities and Other Products section below for additional information on Bank related activities.
 We earn more income from some investment recommendations (such as variable annuities) than others (such as mutual funds), for example, which gives your Representative an incentive to recommend products that will pay us more.

-The differences in the amount of income and the frequency of the income generated to HSBC Securities has an impact on your Representative's opportunity to receive a discretionary bonus, and an impact on the amount of any potential award.
+When providing brokerage account recommendations, your representatives provide information about the income generated by recommendations of different products and services generally, and point to other materials, like prospectuses for example, that will describe the income we receive more specifically for the products you purchase.
+Should you also have a brokerage account, please consider that information in connection with your Representative's compensation and conflicts.
+The differences in the amount of income and the frequency of the income generated to HSBC Securities has an impact on your Representative's opportunity to receive discretionary variable pay, and an impact on the amount of any potential award.
 This impact and the conflict exists because income is among the factors considered by us in judging your Representative's overall performance and ability to meet objectives.